COVID-19 concerns force U.N. to prepare tsunami-hit Tonga relief aid at a distance | Science-Environment

 The U.N. has 23 people on the ground plus other international NGOs to help with relief efforts, Veitch said.
 He said the World Health Organization would start a discussion with the government "in a cautious manner, but we won't be doing anything to threaten the safety of their protocols and the safety of their population in terms of COVID."

+James Garvin, chief scientist at NASA’s Goddard Space Flight Center, said the force of the eruption was estimated to be equivalent to five to 10 megatons of TNT, an explosive force more than 500 times the nuclear bomb dropped by the United States on Hiroshima, Japan, at the end of World War Two.
+CLEAN UP UNDERWAY

-CLEAN UP UNDERWAY The Tongan government has started evacuating stranded residents in some outlying areas.
+The Tongan government has started evacuating stranded residents in some outlying areas.
 Water supply has been "seriously affected" by volcanic ash and is a major concern, the prime minister's office said in its statement late on Tuesday.
+Tonga is expected to issue formal requests for aid soon but in the meantime New Zealand and Australian ships have set off with water supplies, survey teams and helicopters.

+Australian Prime Minister Scott Morrison said at a news conference in Canberra that he hoped to speak with Tonga Prime Minister Siaosi Sovaleni later on Wednesday.
+"It is a very difficult environment to be operating in, the ash clouds and things of that nature.
+Our defence forces have stood up their operation and are deploying as necessary, as directed," Morrison said.

+The island is still largely offline after the volcano took out the sole undersea fire-optics communication cable, which may take weeks to repair.
+Limited communications had been established through satellite phones and other means in Tongatapu, but the outlying areas remained cut off.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)